dylanreed/dylan.blog/_posts/2003-04-29-retraction-of-previous.markdown

 tags: []
 comments: []
 ---

-<p>I am retracting my previous statemets about harper. yes he did drop first in the comp. but i was probably going to drop anyway and 46% gay by the gayness test isn't really that gay. so i apologize to anyone offended by my comments and hope to get my cell phone charger soon.</p>
+I am retracting my previous statemets about harper. yes he did drop first in the comp. but i was probably going to drop anyway and 46% gay by the gayness test isn't really that gay. so i apologize to anyone offended by my comments and hope to get my cell phone charger soon.